DmitriBogdanov/UTL/docs/module_table.md

 **Note 1:** To allow export of hand-written LaTeX expressions, there are no specific restrictions on imposed strings in the table.

-**Note 2:** Integer and floating point numbers will be formated as proper LaTeX formulas.
+**Note 2:** Integer and floating point numbers will be formatted as proper LaTeX formulas.
 This includes numbers in scientific and hex notation.

 > ```cpp
 > void hline();